Housing Improvement Program

 To be eligible for HIP assistance:

-- Living on Fort Apache Indian reservation
+- Lives on the Fort Apache Indian Reservation.

 - Annual household income does not exceed 150% of the federal poverty income guidelines.